 1. Developer Time

-Once you have dedicated the calendars of these developers to full time beacon project development, the number of hours needed will depend on the scope of the beacon pilot and the complexity of the use case you plan to implement.
-We will discuss about this in detail further down this blog.
+Once you have dedicated the calendars of these developers to full-time beacon project development, the number of hours needed will depend on the scope of the beacon pilot and the complexity of the use case you plan to implement.
+We will discuss this in detail further down this blog.